Community Development Projects

 Making A Difference with Community Based Tourism

-Below, you can find a list of all our service projects, from 2007 until now.
-Also you can see how we spend our budget and contribute to poverty reduction.
+Below you can find our current projects and a list of all our service projects from 2007 until now.
+Also you can see how we spend our budget and how tourism can be a force for good.

 Highlights from the Last Year